 At the medial border of the kidney, the 2 layers are connected by a connective tissue septum being pierced by the renal vessels.
 Due to this connection (septum), perirenal effusion of the fluid doesn’t generally go across in the opposite perirenal space.

 Pararenal (Paranephric) Fat

 It’s a layer of fat being located outside the renal fascia.
 It contains substantial volume of fat being more plentiful posteriorlyand toward the lower pole of the kidney.
 It fills the paravertebral gutter and creates a pillow for the kidney.

-When the kidney is split longitudinally, it presents the kidney suitable and the renal sinus.
+When the kidney is split longitudinally, it presents the kidney proper and the renal sinus.